| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 better efficacy and more safety in treating first-episode schizophrenic

+patients.
 In Thailand,

 there were a few studies reporting the efficacy and safety of atypical